Gluten FreeLow CarbQuickHigh Protein

 Close-up 45-degree angle shot of creamy white dressing being whisked in a small glass bowl, visible flecks of dried oregano and black pepper throughout the smooth dressing, a small jar of banana peppe

-The key to a great grinder salad is chopping everything into similar-sized pieces.
-You want every forkful to deliver a bit of crunch from the lettuce, a punch of salt from the meats, creaminess from the cheese, and that bright pop from the tomatoes and peppers.
+Chop everything into similar-sized pieces — that's the move.
+Every forkful should have a little crunch from the lettuce, a salty hit from the meats, creaminess from the cheese, and that bright pop of tomatoes and peppers all at once.

 Overhead shot of a large wooden-rimmed ceramic bowl filled with all the chopped grinder salad ingredients before dressing is added, visible layers of shredded green iceberg lettuce, pink salami square